code-quad3/chat-app-/README.md

 - **UI**: Clean, responsive design using Material tailwind and Tailwind CSS.
 - **Enhanced Security**: Token-based authentication without cookies.
 - **Dynamic Routing**: User-specific chat history fetched using `userId` and `recipientId` URL parameters.
+- **End-to-End Encryption**: Used Rsa to encrpyt and decrypt messages using node-forge